HuidongXie/DEER/README.md

 ## Contact
-huidong.xie at yale dot edu
+huidong.xie at ieee dot org

 Any discussions, suggestions and questions are welcome!